Away With The Steiners

 If you have a few days in Paihia on your Northland road trip, then definitely make the most of the beautiful beaches, playgrounds, restaurants, cafes and ice-cream that are on offer.

-It’s easy to hire a kayak for the morning from Dan (the kayak man’) at Bay Beach Hire and explore the nearby bays and beaches.
-And after that I definitely recommend a coffee at the busy little local favourite, Third Wheel Vending.
+It’s easy to hire a kayak for the morning from Dan (‘The Kayak Man’) at Bay Beach Hire and explore the nearby bays and beaches.
+Then after that I definitely recommend a coffee at the busy little local favourite, Third Wheel Vending.

 Paihia is also beautiful from the water and there are all kinds of water transport options to experience.